yenyih24/oracle-group_project2/README.md

+- Utilized MS-Access for the front-end interface and SQL Server for reliable data storage and backup, along with SQL Server Management Studio for advanced data modeling.
+- Ensured smooth integration of backup processes with SQL Server, enhancing data security and system reliability.

 # Ski Equipment Rental System

 The Ski Equipment Rental System is a sophisticated database-driven application tailored for managing ski and snow equipment rentals.